On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer

-Where,
+where

-contributes to the probability for events where all but $m$ gamma are in the 180 degree detector.
-To calculate the probabilities for all 180-degree coincidence events we must consider all possibilities given by the sum on the right hand side of equation 28.
-However, given the equality we can use the left hand side of that equation and avoid the sum of permutations.
-Essentially, by using equation 25 we account for \textit{all possibilities where at least one gamma is in 180 degrees} by its \textit{ negation} from \textit{all possible events} with reference to our gamma of interest.
-At this point we remind the reader of the task at hand; we wish to find a gamma matrix where the elements of the matrix correspond to events where the gamma corresponding to that element is observed in 180 degree coincidence with any gamma.
-Therefore, our gamma matrix must use the matrices given in the left hand side of equation 25 to calculate the 180 degree correction matrix that is to be subtracted from the decay matrix given by $\Gamma(A,B)$.
-Given we have multiple matrices in equation 25, \textit{viz.}, a linear combination of matrices that provide the probabilities for 180 degree coincidences, we must be careful of the non-linearity of the SGF.
-This means when accounting for the linear combination of input matrices, we can get the final probability matrix using a sum of multiple gamma matrices\footnote{Non-linear in the sense that we can not input the linear combination of matrices into the formalism and must treat each term separately and then sum together gamma matrices}.
-In doing so we arrive at the following for the summing out correction.
+contributes to the probability for events where all but $m$ gamma are in the 180-degree detector.
+To calculate the probabilities for all 180-degree coincidence events one considers all possibilities given by the sum on the right hand side of Eq.~\eqref{eqn:eqn25}.
+However, given the equality, the left hand side of that equation can be used to avoid the sum of permutations.
+Essentially, by using Eq.~\eqref{eqn:eqn25}, \textit{all possibilities where at least one gamma is in 180-degrees} is accounted for by a \textit{negation} from \textit{all possible events} with reference to the GOI.
+At this point, the reader is reminded of the task at hand; the goal is to find a gamma matrix where the elements of the matrix correspond to events where the gamma corresponding to that element is observed in 180 degree coincidence with any gamma.
+Therefore, the gamma matrix must use the matrices given in the left hand side of equation 25 to calculate the 180 degree correction matrix that is to be subtracted from the decay matrix given by $\Gamma(A,B)$.
+Given the multiple matrices present in equation 25, \textit{viz.}, a linear combination of matrices that provide the probabilities for 180 degree coincidences, one must be careful of the non-linearity of the SMF.
+This means when accounting for the linear combination of input matrices, the final probability matrix can be found by using a sum of multiple gamma matrices\footnote{Non-linear in the sense that the linear combination of matrices can not be inputted into the formalism and each term must be treated separately and then summed together}.
+In doing so, the summing-out correction can be given by the following:

 or rather, recovering original notation.